juanpablovs/web-scraping-malta-tech-mt/README.md

-### A simple web scraping tool to get a list of all technology companies located in Malta
+### A quick web scraping script that will get you the contact details of all technology companies in Malta

 Malta has one of the most vibrant technology ecosystems in Europe